rmsk2/Hello_Foenix256_Jr/emulator.md

 # Setting up the emulator

-I am using Ubuntu 22.04 so all the following information is in principle specific to this platform but it should be easy to replicate these steps on other Linux distros.
-I have not attempted to use these tools on Windows.

 I have tried all emulators listed below and for the purpose of this experiment the emulator of paulscottrobson worked best for me.
 I cloned the repo available at [https://github.com/paulscottrobson/junior-emulator](https://github.com/paulscottrobson/junior-emulator)